jhulten/jhulten/readme.md

 3. **Document the why** – decisions, playbooks, and architecture notes live beside the code.

 ## Current Focus
-- :cloud: Deploying build tools like Gitlab Enterprise and Artifactory on AWS EKS with sane defaults and guardrails.
+- Deploying build tools like Gitlab Enterprise and Artifactory on AWS EKS with sane defaults and guardrails.
-- :package: Hardening platform foundations: API boundaries, golden paths, and progressive delivery.
+- Hardening platform foundations: API boundaries, golden paths, and progressive delivery.

 ## Toolbox at a Glance
 - **Systems**: distributed services, streaming pipelines, edge & IoT orchestration.
 - **Platform**: Kubernetes (EKS), build systems, CI/CD, IaC, observability, incident response, SLO automation.

 ## Let's Collaborate
-- :telescope: Open to chatting about platform modernization or developer productivity bets.
+- Open to chatting about platform modernization or developer productivity bets.
-- :mailbox_with_mail: Drop a note via the contact channels below (or suggest your favorite community) and let’s brainstorm.
+- Drop a note via the contact channels below (or suggest your favorite community) and let’s brainstorm.